darkn3rd/script-tut/gen_scripts/python3/README.md

    * output variables using string interpolation
      * demonstrate using `%` operator
      * demonstrate using `format()` method
+   * output variables using formatting
+     * demonstrate using f-strings (formatted string literals) with explicit format specifiers, distinct from the `%` operator and `format()` method above
+   * store multi-line text in a variable using a triple-quoted string, then print it
 3. Arithmetic
    * show basic integer arithmetic
    * show basic boolean evaluation